Skip to navigation Skip to content

 Code the minimum residence information provided by the customer on the system to allow FCSO to finalise

-This could require the Date of Event and Country of Citizenship fields to be updated on the RSLEG/CHRSLEG screen
+This could require the Date of Event and Country of Citizenship to be updated on the RSLEG/CHRSLEG screen

 Advise the customer they may need to provide documents to verify their Australian citizenship when they lodge their claim.
 See Step 2 in Table 2